 Matt A Hanson is the founding editor of Fictive.
-He is a freelance journalist and art writer based in Istanbul, where he contributes to Artnet News, Tablet Magazine, Words Without Borders, Al-Monitor, forthcoming for the Jewish Review of Books and many others.
+He is a freelance journalist and art writer based in Istanbul, where he contributes to Artnet News, Tablet Magazine, Words Without Borders, Al-Monitor, and many others.
 He is an editor of artist books and exhibition texts for Arter, Dirimart, Pera Museum, and Yapı Kredi Publications, with collaborations featuring the poet Lale Müldür and the artist and writer Deniz Gül.
 For a series on art and writing by SAHA Association, he wrote an autobiographical essay.